Xingyu-Lin/softgym/README.md

 - RopeConfiguration:
 First download the rope configuration file using [this link](https://drive.google.com/file/d/1f3FK_7gwnJLVm3VaSacvYS7o-19-XPrr/view?usp=sharing) then run `python examples/random_env.py --env_name RopeConfiguration`

+Turn on the `--headless` option if you are running on a cluster machine that does not have a display environment.
+Otherwise you will get segmentation issues.
 Please refer to `softgym/registered_env.py` for the default parameters and source code files for each of these environments.

 ## Cite
 If you find this codebase useful in your research, please consider citing: